trisulnsm/dinodoc/trisuldocs/docs/isp/rtg.md

 ## Monitoring Bandwidth

-You can see the bandwidth consumption in visual graphics and download them as report from logging in as user.
+You can see the bandwidth consumption in visual graphics as chart and download them as report from logging in as user.
 *Login as user*

 You have now landed on the subscriber user window.

 ![](images/mrtg_mrtgcust1home.png)